VitaliiKalinbet/wallet-back-end/README.md

-# rashchitalo4ka-back-end
+# wallet-back-end-back-end
-Back-end for Rashchitalochka App
+Back-end for wallet-back-end App